JohnHowes93/nc-news-fe/checklist.md

 ## Functionality

-- [NA - no deletion!!]
-Can only delete comments of logged in user
 - [NO DELETION] Deleted comments don’t re-appear on re-render/refresh
-- [YES] Can post an article
-  - Love the response when posting an article.
-Use this idea to render the comments
-- [NO] Users page

 New comments don't appear on posting?
 It is really important to see some visual feedback from posting a new comment. setState with it!